 2. Quality Engineer Assignation

-A Quality Engineer (QE) should be assigned to the project who, through experience, has knowledge of the requirements and expectations that come with manufacturing a Medical Device.
+A Quality Engineer (QE) should be assigned to the project who, through experience, has knowledge of the requirements and expectations that come with manufacturing medical devices.
 Assigning a QE during the initial stages of development ensures a foundation is built using strong and proven quality principles.
 The QE will be involved in the review of the customer expectations including all quality requirements and supporting documentation.
 The QE will be tasked with reviewing applicable industry and regulatory requirements associated with the manufacture of a Medical Device.
 The QE will then develop plans and guidelines on how to meet those requirements and will communicate with manufacturing groups on how to achieve the quality objectives.
 PEKO’s QE will also help manage the documentation (DHR, DMR) required to provide clear evidence of product conformity for each build.

 3. Product Labeling